 - Class 1 devices are 40 times more powerful than Class 2 devices.
 100 mW (milliwatt) as opposed to 2.5 mW (milliwatt).

 - When you use a Bluetooth earpiece device you’re exposing yourself to an additional source of radiation.
 Your cell phone acts as a relay by emitting radiation between the cell phone tower and your correspondent.
 When you add Bluetooth into the equation your cell phone also emits another form of radiation, Bluetooth radiation, between your cell phone and your Bluetooth earpiece.

 Your radiation exposure with a Bluetooth headset is the sum of cell phone radiation plus Bluetooth radiation.
 So Bluetooth radiation in itself may be less dangerous than cell phone radiation but when you use a Bluetooth earpiece you are always exposing yourself to radiation from both devices.

 Are There Any Alternatives To Using A Bluetooth Headset?

 Besides just using a regular wired headset, yes, there are alternatives to using a Bluetooth headset:

-1. You can use a basic airtube headset or a more sophisticated version with earbuds made in wood.
-These work much like a wired headset but there are no wires to conduct the radiation.
-Obviously you don’t get the freedom of movement that you get with a wireless connection, and the sound quality may not be optimum but if you are worried about your exposure to EMFs this is a good solution.
+1. Use an airtube headset.
+This can be either a basic airtube headset or a more sophisticated version with earbuds made in wood.
+These headsets work much like a wired headset except there are no metal wires to conduct the radiation.
+Obviously you don’t get the freedom of movement that you get with a wireless connection, and the sound quality may not be optimum but if you’re worried about your radiation exposures this is a good solution.

-My preferred solution is to steer clear of these devices, but if you still want to continue using a Bluetooth earpiece then make sure you buy a Class 2 Bluetooth device (in the absence of Class 3 devices).
+I recommend steering clear of these devices, but if you still want to continue using a Bluetooth earpiece make sure you buy a Class 2 Bluetooth device (in the absence of Class 3 devices).